-NUI Galway has a Data Protection Website that explains how the University manages information in line with the Data Protection Acts and GDPR and the implications for both staff and students.
+The University of Galway has a Data Protection Website that explains how the University manages information in line with the Data Protection Acts and GDPR and the implications for both staff and students.
 It includes resources for staff to help them in ensuring GDPR compliance.